Frequently Asked Questions about

 Language proficiency will only get you so far if you don’t know how to collaborate efficiently with other developers.
 One programmer can only do so much – and it’s imperative that you know how to work together.

-Students pitch ideas and form teams to develop their web applications.
-Projects are focused on real-world problems that Montana businesses and startups face on a daily basis.
+MCS assigns its late-stage projects to students in pairs and teams, emphasizing real-world problems that Montana businesses and startups face on a daily basis.

 Can I chat with program mentors & instructors?